 Baptisms

-Available Saturdays at 12PM.
+Private baptism ceremonies are available Saturdays at 12PM.
 All baptisms are to be arranged at least one month in advance.
+Baptisms must be arranged by the parents of the baptismal candidate.
 Please contact the rectory office for availability and required forms.
 All forms must be submitted before a date can be reserved.

 It is customary to have two godparents for a baptism, one male and one female.
+They do not need to be married to each other.
 However, a baptism can still be held with only one godparent.
 A baptized non-Catholic Christian cannot be a godparent, but can be recorded as a “Christian Witness” so long as the other godparent is an eligible Catholic.
+(Code of Canon Law 873, 874 §2)

 • Be at least 16 years old and mature enough to understand and accept the responsibilities of being a godparent.